devslovecoffee/devs-love-coffee/src/content/blog/resend-cube-lookalike-part-2.md

 We now create the cube as an object which holds the layers, that hold the actual cubes - exactly as is shown in the picture above.
 We have also enhanced the cube creation a little bit - the numCubes now works properly and spawns the correct amount of cubes per side, we always center the cube using the offset, and we have added a little bit of spacing between the cubes.

 That's all for the structure side of the animation.
-To rotate the layers, I have found a neat little [function](https://stackoverflow.com/questions/31753860/using-three-js-and-tween-js-to-rotate-object-in-90-degree-increments-to-create-a).
+To rotate the layers, I have found a neat little <a class="external" href="https://stackoverflow.com/questions/31753860/using-three-js-and-tween-js-to-rotate-object-in-90-degree-increments-to-create-a" target="_blank">function</a>.
 It uses the TWEEN library to interpolate between 2 states over some time.
 It is set up to endlessly repeat itself rotating the layers.

 The setup process for tween is similar to the others: